broccolijs/broccolijs.github.io/src/content/plugins.md

             directories: false,
             globs: this.fileMatchers,
         };

         const content = this.inputPaths
             .reduce((output, inputPath) => output + this.joinSeparator +
                 walkSync(inputPath, walkOptions)
                     .map(file => fs.readFileSync(file, { encoding: 'UTF-8' }))
                     .join(this.joinSeparator),
             '');

         fs.writeFileSync(`${this.outputPath}/${this.outputFile}`, content);
     }
 ```

-Next we iterate each file the `inputPath` and read its contents.
+Next we iterate each file in the `inputPath` and read its contents.
 We do this via the map function, which
 transforms the array of files into an array of the contents of each file.
 We then join all the files together
 with the separator character, which is returned as the result to the reduce method above.

 After the above is complete, we now have all of the file contents within the `content` variable and all that is
 left is to write that to the outputFile.

 That's it, plugin complete.
 In our case, the plugin is entirely synchronous and as such just returns at the end.
 If we needed the plugin to be asynchronous, we could alternatively return a promise and Broccoli would wait until